neam/dna-project-base-rest-api/README.md

     * mysqldump
     * git

+The following environment variable also needs to be set:

+    export LOCAL_SERVICES_IP=127.0.0.1

 Alternatively, you can run these commands inside the web container (where all of the above are already installed).
 Enter by running:

     cd ../virtual-machines/vagrant/cms/build/cms-develop-virtualbox/